 - Be provided proper notice prior to having their periodic lease terminated.

-- Be provided proper notice prior to any changes being made to their lease agreement.
+- Be provided proper notice prior to any changes being made to their rental agreement.

 - Have repairs made within a reasonable time period.